DelvinBa/solarpanel-detection-system/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── solar_panel_detection   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes solar_panel_detection a Python module
     │